The Medium Discourses

 45. “After he’s staying in a peaceful place, perhaps under a tree or in an empty and peaceful dwelling, he spreads out his sitting mat and sits down crossed-legged.
 With correct posture and correct intent, he avoids what’s contrary to mindfulness and puts a stop to longing.
 Without any arguing, he sees another’s property and requirements for living without longing or wanting them for himself.
 He purifies his mind and rids it of longing.
 Thus … hatred … drowsiness … regret … doubt.
 It not having any resemblance to good qualities, he purifies his mind and rids it of doubt.

-46. “After he has stopped these five hindrances and mental defilements that weaken wisdom, he parts with desires and bad, unskillful things.
-With perception and examination, this seclusion gives rise joy and happiness, and he accomplishes and dwells in the first dhyāna.
+46. “After he has stopped these five hindrances and mental defilements that weaken wisdom, he’s secluded from desires and secluded from bad and unskillful things.
+While he notices and examines things, this seclusion produces joy and happiness in him, and he accomplishes and dwells in the first meditation.

 47. “Priest, this is what’s exhausted by the Tathāgata, what’s practiced by the Tathāgata, and what’s worn by the Tathāgata.
 Still, this isn’t entirely what makes the Bhagavān a Tathāgata, Arhat, and Completely Awakened One, nor why the Bhagavān’s teaching is good and the Tathāgata’s disciples are a noble assembly that’s well destined.